nagisa77/yt-dlp-translate/README.md

 This project automates two steps of my personal workflow:

 1. Create or locate a playlist on YouTube through the YouTube Data API and list all its video URLs, **or** read a list of URLs directly from `config.yaml`.
-2. Download each video together with its English subtitles using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+2. Download each video together with subtitles using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+The script will try to fetch subtitles in your target language first and fall back to English subtitles which are later translated with OpenAI.

 The downloaded files are stored locally so they can later be translated to Chinese and played back on Apple TV.